grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-codeigniter-4.md

 ## Step 1.
 Download the library

 Login to <a href="https://www.grocerycrud.com/users/" rel="nofollow" target="_blank">Client's page</a> and navigate to
-"Version 3 BETA" from the sidebar menu.
+"Version 3" from the sidebar menu.

 ![Version 3 Sidebar Menu](/uploads/documentation/version-3-sidebar-menu.png)